Play clock: United States

+Canada

-Also in the Canadian Football League, a time count is enforced differently at certain points of the game.
+In all levels of Canadian football, the offensive team must run a play within 20 seconds of the referee whistling the play in; also in the Canadian Football League, a time count is enforced differently at certain points of the game.
 If the time count occurs before the three-minute mark of a half, the penalty is five yards and the down is repeated.
 In the final three minutes, the penalty is a loss of down on first and second down or 10 yards, with the down repeated, on third down.
-If the referee deems a time count committed on third down in the last three minutes of a half to be deliberate, he also has the right to require the offensive team to put the ball in play legally within 20 seconds or else forfeit possession.
-(Time counts during convert attempts, during which the ball is live but the clock does not run, are 5-yard penalties with the down repeated at all times in the game.)
+If the referee deems a time count committed on third down in the last three minutes of a half to be deliberate, he can require the offensive team to put the ball in play within 20 seconds or else forfeit possession.
+Time counts during convert attempts, during which the ball is live but the clock does not run, are 5-yard penalties with the down repeated at all times in the game.

-In the strategy of clock management, a team can slow the pace of a game by taking the maximum amount of time allotted between plays.
-A team wishing to do so would wait to snap the ball until there is one second left on the play clock.